 Quick Five means you pick five things and change them.
-That could pick up five items that don't belong and putting them back.
+That could pick up five items that don’t belong and putting them back.
 Or picking five spots in a room and spending about a minute tidying each of them up.
 As my kids got older and better at cleaning up after themselves I found this method also worked well for me.
 Especially when I was lacking motivation to clean.

 Many clean and tidy houses are not that clean; you will go into a room, and it needs dusting or vacuuming.
 Some homes are neat, but upon closer inspection you’ll find dust or that maybe the counters are a mess.
 Some people use a closet to hide everything.